snaewe/omniorb/omniORB/README.win32.txt

-If you want to use the static versions of omniORB and omnithread, you must add the macro _WINSTATIC (see step (c) 4* or 5#, above), and replace the libraries omniORB410_rt.lib, omniDynamic410_rt.lib and omnithread32_rt.lib with omniORB4.lib, omniDynamic4.lib and omnithread.lib (see step (c) 6* or 8#, above).
+If you want to use the static versions of omniORB and omnithread, you must add the macro _WINSTATIC (see step (c) 4* or 5#, above), and replace the libraries omniORB4_rt.lib, omniDynamic4_rt.lib and omnithread_rt.lib with omniORB4.lib, omniDynamic4.lib and omnithread.lib (see step (c) 6* or 8#, above).

 * If Using VC 5/6